uniformdev/component-starter-kit-next-approuter/README.md

    ```
    > Make sure your API key has "Developer" role to be able to push content.
 2. `npm install` to install dependencies.
-3. Run `npm run push` to push content from disk (see `./uniform-data`) to your project.
+3. Run `npm run uniform:push` to push content from disk (see `./uniform-data`) to your project.
-4. Run `npm run publish:manifest` to publish the manifest with personalization configuration.
+4. Run `npm run uniform:manifest:publish` to publish the manifest with personalization configuration.

 ### 2. Run locally in dev mode